59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

 “The score is what it is,” Northwestern State coach Blaine McCorkle said.
 “You play these games, and sometimes these things get sideways in a hurry, but we didn’t do anything to help ourselves."

-Other routs by halftime Saturday: No. 22 Tennessee led East Tennessee State 48-7 on its way to a 72-17 victory, Florida Atlantic jumped out to a 39-0 intermission lead over Florida A&M, and No. 6 Oregon led Oklahoma State 41-3 before going on to win 69-3 — and that was with the Ducks not even scoring in the fourth quarter.
+Other routs by halftime Saturday: No. 21 Alabama — smarting from a season-opening loss to Florida State — led Louisiana-Monroe 42-0 at the break, No. 22 Tennessee led East Tennessee State 48-7 on its way to a 72-17 victory, Florida Atlantic took a 39-0 halftime lead and beat Florida A&M 56-14, and No. 6 Oregon led Oklahoma State 41-3 before going on to win 69-3 — with the Ducks not even scoring in the fourth quarter.

 “It's fun to win,” Oregon coach Dan Lanning said.
 “Tight games are a little bit more exhilarating.”